mendersoftware/mender-docs/08.Server-integration/chapter.md

     category: docs
 ---

-### Chapter 6
+### Chapter 8

 # Server integration

-Integrating the Mender server through the REST APIs.
+Integrate the Mender server with other services and workflows.